 - There are a lot of formulas available inside a typical hair coloring package.
 You might have to use two to three colors to get the perfect look.

 - This method is for blondes: Take a sachet of blonde lightener and apply it on the parts of the hair.
-Wrap it in foils and take care that you don’t take a large amount of hair in one foil.
+Wrap it in foil and take care that you don’t take a large amount of hair in one foil.

 - Now take another sachet of blonde lightener and apply it on the hair left out of the foil.
 Keep it for 45 minutes.